Paul S. Wang

 Paul S. Wang is a Chinese-American computer scientist, researcher, author, consultant, and academic.
 He is Professor Emeritus of Computer Science at Kent State University.

 Wang's expertise lies in automation of mathematical computation.
 He has conducted over forty research projects.
 His research mainly focuses on Symbolic and Algebraic Computation (SAC), automatic code generation, Internet Accessible Mathematical Computation (IAMC), polynomial factoring and GCD algorithms, enabling technologies and classroom delivery of Web-based Mathematics Education (WME), and parallel and distributed SAC.
 He has also authored several books of Computer Science including Mastering Modern Linux, From Computing to Computational Thinking, An Introduction to Web Design and Programming, Mastering Linux, An Introduction to Web Design and Programming, and Standard C++ with Object-Oriented Programming.

-Wang also writes articles for his blog on Comutational Thinking (CT).
+Wang also writes articles for his blog on Computational Thinking (CT).

 Early life and education

 Wang was born in Xi'an, China in 1944.
 He graduated from Taiwan National Zhongxing University in 1967 and then immigrated to the United States on receiving a graduate scholarship to attend Massachusetts Institute of Technology.
 In 1971, he earned a Doctoral degree in computer science from MIT.
 His doctoral thesis, supervised by Joel Moses, is entitled "Evaluation of Definite Integrals by Symbolic Manipulation".